JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7882 days**.

-And here is a just a random fact -  **It takes about a half a gallon of water to cook macaroni, and about a gallon to clean the pot**.
+And here is a just a random fact -  **The town of Olney, Illinois celebrates a "Squirrel Day" festival to honour the 200 albino squirrels that live in the town.
+The festival includes a squirrel blessing by a priest**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)